-The Triple Alpha Process is a fusion reaction in stars turning Helium (He) into Carbon (C).
+The triple alpha process is a fusion reaction in stars turning helium into carbon.
 This happens in older stars with abundant helium when the core collapses to produce sufficient heat.
-Helium fuses into Beryllium-8 which then fuses with another helium atom to produce carbon.
+Helium fuses into beryllium-8 which then fuses with another helium atom to produce carbon.

 4 4 8 He + He -> Be (-93.7keV) 2 2 4 8 4 12 Be + He -> C (+7.367 MeV) 4 2 6

-At about 100,000,000K, helium fuses faster than beryllium-8 decays and this process progresses.
-After this, some Carbon and Helium can fuse into Oxygen (O).
+At about 100,000,000K, helium fuses faster than beryllium-8 decays and this process becomes significant.
+When this occurs, there is carbon to fuse with helium into oxygen.